The Journey to Hyrule Castle

 There is a hidden Gold Skulltula in the Kokiri Forest that you can only see when it is nighttime – and just as a side note, the time of day only changes when you are out on Hyrule Field.
 The Gold Skulltula can be found on the back of the Know-it-all-Brothers house, which is the one in the southeast section of the Kokiri Forest (number 4 of 100).

-The next side quest you can do involves travelling through the Lost Woods to obtain your first Heart Piece.
+The next side quest you can do involves traveling through the Lost Woods to obtain your first Heart Piece.
 Check out the links below for more information:

 Big Bullet Bag (Lost Woods)